snudm-starlab/Pea-KD/README.md

 ## Overview
 #### Brief Explanation of the paper.
-Two main ideas proposed in the paper.
+Two main ideas were proposed in the paper.
 Shuffled Parameter Sharing (SPS) and Pretraining with Teacher's Predictions (PTP).

 1) SPS